PR-CYBR/vTOC/README.md

 `chatkit`/`agentkit` sections – see [`scripts/inputs.schema.json`](scripts/inputs.schema.json) for details.

 Codex CLI is detected automatically: if the `codex` binary exists, the setup scripts use `codex interpolate` for variable expansion; otherwise they fall back to portable Bash implementations.
+Commits that land on `main` now trigger the [discussion-summary workflow](.github/workflows/discussion-summary.yml) which renders a release note style update in GitHub Discussions using Codex.
+Configure the `CODEX_API_KEY` and `DOCS_DISCUSSION_CATEGORY_ID` secrets/variables in the repository so the automation can authenticate and target the correct discussion category.

 ## Containers and orchestration